Jagath01234/website-analyzer/README.md

 ## Requirements
 - Go 1.21
 - Configured GOROOT and GOPATH.
-- Configured github token or made the GOPROXY to `direct` to pull the dependencies from github.
+- Configured github token or made the GOPROXY to `https://proxy.golang.org,direct` to pull the dependencies from github.
 (This is required since there are go dependencies which has version higher than `v1`.)

 ## Configuration
 - Edit the `config.json` file in the project root to change the configurations as required.